dwimbush/Seattle_Crime_Data_Pipeline/README.md

 ## Future Enhancements
 - Implement additional data sources to make correlations for broader insights.
 - Fully host pipeline in the cloud.
+The mage docker container is the only remaining piece.
-- Improve the dashboard with more interactive features.
+- Improve the dashboard with more interactive features and improve the visualizations.